State Highway 35 is one of the great coastal road journeys and one of Aotearoa/New Zealand’s most scenic drives.

-Opotiki [Gisborne 334km] Opotiki is the gateway to the East Cape and the start/finish of State Highway 35.
+Opotiki [Gisborne 334km] Opotiki is the gateway to the East Cape and the start/finish of SH35.
 At Opotiki – from the sandy, surf beach at Waiotahi to the bush-clad Raukumara mountain ranges – you can experience world-class fishing, diving, hiking and cycling.
 Opotiki is a start point for The Motu Trails, one of the great rides in the New Zealand Cycle Trails network, click here for more information.
 For detailed information about Opotiki visit the Opotiki i-SITE Visitor Information Centre or www.opotikinz.com.

 Hukuwai & Tirohanga Beaches Just 3.5km east of Opotiki on SH35 you encounter the ocean.
 For the next 120km you will drive by dozens of idyllic beaches and coves.
 First is Hukuwai Beach: sandy, safe for swimming, surf-casting and long-line fishing.
 3km further is Tirohanga Beach with equally good recreational qualities.